Ranchero-Software/NetNewsWireHelp/pages/ios/5.0/en/keyboard-shortcuts.markdown

 	</tbody>
 </table>

-The following shortcuts only apply depending on the current focus (where your current selection is, or the area where you last tapped).
+The following shortcuts only work, depending on the current focus (where your current selection is, or the area where you last tapped).

 <table class="keyboard-shortcuts">
 	<thead>